Alcohol, Drugs and Sexual Assault

 - These drugs leave the body rapidly, making them difficult to detect in a person who has been drugged.

-- GBL leaves the urinary system within 6 hours and the bloodstream within 24 hours
+- GBL leaves the urinary system within six hours and the bloodstream within 24 hours.

 What To Do

 - Watch out for your friends and vice versa.
-If your friend seems "out of it," is too drunk for the amount of alcohol s/he has consumed, or is acting out of character, get her/him to safe place immediately.
+If your friend seems "out of it," is too drunk for the amount of alcohol consumed, or is acting out of character, get your friend to safe place immediately.